amrlabib/javascript-essentials/async-await.md

 });
 ```

-As we can see from the result the values 3 is returned after 6 seconds because getAsyncData is called 3 times sequentially, num2 will wait 2 seconds until num1 is returned and num3 will wait 4 seconds until num1 and num2 are both returned.
+As we can see from the result the value 3 is returned after 6 seconds because getAsyncData is called 3 times sequentially, num2 will wait 2 seconds until num1 is returned and num3 will wait 4 seconds until num1 and num2 are both returned.

 This is a performance issue because num1, num2, and num3 are all not related to each other which means we don't need to wait until num1 or num2 are returned to start execution of num3.